MikaVirkkunen/architecture-center/docs/anti-patterns/improper-instantiation/index.md

 ## Problem description

-Many .NET Framework libraries provide abstractions of external resources.
+Many libraries provide abstractions of external resources.
 Internally, these classes typically manage their own connections to the resource, acting as brokers that clients can use to access the resource.
-Here are some examples of this type of broker class that are relevant to Azure applications:
+Here are some examples of brokerer classes that are relevant to Azure applications:

 - `System.Net.Http.HttpClient`.
 Communicates with a web service using HTTP.
 - `Microsoft.ServiceBus.Messaging.QueueClient`.
 Posts and receives messages to a Service Bus queue.
 - `Microsoft.Azure.Documents.Client.DocumentClient`.
 Connects to a Cosmos DB instance
 - `StackExchange.Redis.ConnectionMultiplexer`.
 Connects to Redis, including Azure Redis Cache.

-These broker classes can be expensive to create.
-They are intended to be instantiated once and reused throughout the lifetime of an application.
+These classes are intended to be instantiated once and reused throughout the lifetime of an application.
 However, it's a common misunderstanding that these classes should acquired only as necessary and released quickly.
+(The ones listed here happen to be .NET libraries, but the pattern is not unique to .NET.)

 The following ASP.NET example creates an instance of `HttpClient` to communicate with a remote service.
 You can find the complete sample [here][sample-app].